Download the print version from Trove

 - data or an information storage device is lost or stolen.

 Note: The Privacy Act also requires de-identification of certain types of information in some circumstances (namely tax file number information, credit information, and health information).
+Other legislative schemes may also require de-identification in some circumstances.
+For example, under the Consumer Data Right (CDR) system, accredited data recipients have specific de-identification obligations.
 These requirements are addressed briefly at the end of this guidance.

 Build trust and meet community expectations